psychemedia/island-storynotes/demeter-persephone-homeric-hymn.md

 And so they did as they must.

-Butrather than repay the gifts and the offerings of the Eleusinians with a bountiful harvest, the sorrow that Doso had carried as she sat as an old woman at the well, the anger that had remained hidden, was now released with a cold and hostile fury that prevented the spring from coming, that caused the harvest to fail, and caused all to suffer famine.
+But rather than repay the gifts and the offerings of the Eleusinians with a bountiful harvest, the sorrow that Doso had carried as she sat as an old woman at the well, the anger that had remained hidden, was now released with a cold and hostile fury that prevented the spring from coming, that caused the harvest to fail, and caused all to suffer famine.

 Rather than acting as the Goddess of Harvest, she became as if a Goddess of Death.